-Nose hairs definitely serve a biological function.
+Nose hairs serve a biological function.
 They are part of your immune system.
-It might sound trivial, but nose hairs help prevent large particles from getting past the nostrils and into the nasal cavity.
-Those few of you who have ever actually had something stuck in their sinuses understand why this is important.
-To cut a long story short, let’s just say that a lot of violent sneezing would plague your life if you didn’t have any nose hairs at all.
+It might sound trivial, but nose hairs help keep large particles from getting past the nostrils and into the nasal cavity.
+Those few of you who have ever actually had something stuck in your sinuses understand why this is important.
+To cut a long story short, let's just say that a lot of violent sneezing would plague your life if you didn't have any nose hairs at all.

-In more extreme cases, the particles that get past your nostrils can cause long-term or chronic agitation of the sinuses and can even lead to lung infections.
-This is far less common, but it’s still part of the reason you have hair in your nose.
+In more extreme cases, the particles that get past your nostrils can cause long-term or chronic agitation of the sinuses and even lead to lung infections.
+Infections are far less common, but it's still part of the reason you have hair in your nose.
 The very worst-case scenarios can lead to meningitis or other infections of the brain.

 Dangers of Plucking Your Nose Hairs

 Also, everybody is different.
-While most guys can pluck and only face a little, temporary irritation, some noses just aren’t having it.
+While most guys can pluck and only face a little temporary irritation, some noses just aren't having it.
 In those cases, tweezing will cause something that seems a lot like a sinus infection.
-It might technically be different, but you’ll have a stuffy/runny nose and risk headaches and general misery.
-If you’re in the small percentage who reacts like this to plucking nose hairs, just stop.
+It might technically be different, but you'll have a stuffy/runny nose, risk headaches, and general misery.
+If you're in the small percentage who reacts like this to plucking nose hairs, just stop.
 There are other ways.

 Trimming With Scissors